GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ## Account Lockout Policy

-The default Gluu Server distribution includes an interception script to implement a basic account lockout policy which will deactivate a users account after a set number of consecutive failed login attempts.
+The default Gluu Server distribution includes an interception script to implement a basic account lockout policy, which will deactivate a user's account after a set number of consecutive failed login attempts.

 Learn how to [configure account lockout](./lockout.md).